Bank Expert Euro (EUR) Forecasts for 2022: Slowly Improving

 EUR to AUD forecast

-Banks are expecting the Australian Dollar to remain relatively weak against the Euro in 2020.
-However, with the Eurozone and Australian economies slowing down, both currencies could get weaker.
+Banks are currently expecting the Australian Dollar and the Euro to improve in 2022.
 This means the EUR exchange rate might not move relatively too much against the AUD next year.

 EUR to JPY forecast